plantuml-stdlib/EIP-PlantUML/README.md

 ## Important Information

-Please bear in mind this repository is currently Work in Progress - therefore new features are added regularly and breaking changes might be introduced more often than not.
+Please bear in mind this repository is currently *Work in Progress* - therefore new features might be added regularly and breaking changes might be introduced more often than not.

 ## Getting Started